 As an example, the data generated from a single week-long experiment of LCLS-II is the same amount of data produced by a person taking six photos per minute on a cell phone, where each photo is around 700KB in size, for 1.6 million man-days.
 Transferring a few GB or even TB worth of data is really not that demanding.
-In the modern digital age, in terms of contribution to the world's data growth and as causes of data movements, end-users are insignificant.
-Today, machine-generated data is the dominant factor.
+In the

-15 "ESnet's Science DMZ Breaking Down Data Barriers, Speeding up Science".
+&lt;sup>15 "ESnet's Science DMZ Breaking Down Data Barriers, Speeding up Science".